frycast/SQL_course/create-database/MySQL/README.md

 9. The 'Type and Networking' menu appears.
 Click 'Next'.
 10. The 'Authentication Method' menu appears.
 Click 'Next'.
 11. The 'Accounts and Roles' menu appears.
 Choose a secure MySQL Root Password, and write it down.
 You do not need to create any other user accounts.
 Click 'Next'.
 12. The 'Windows Service' menu appears.
-Untick the box that says 'Start the MySQL Server at System Startup'.
-Do not change the other defaults.
+Do not change the defaults.
 Click 'Next'.
 13. When the configuration is done, click 'Finish'.
 14. Product configuration continues.
 Take a deep breath.
 Click 'Next'.
 15. The 'Connect To Server' menu appears.
 Input the root password that you chose in step 11.
 Click 'check' and then click 'Next'.